brigiari/brigiari/README.md

 ## Hi there!
-My name is Gloria and I am MD, specialist in Medical Statistics and PhD student in Biostatistics and Clinical Epidemiology @ University of Padova
+My name is Gloria and I am a medical doctor with expertise in biostatistics and artificial intelligence, dedicated to advancing predictive and translational research in healthcare.
+My work focuses on developing and validating clinical models for risk stratification, cancer staging, and outcome prediction, integrating statistical rigor with real-world clinical insight, often within international collaborations.
+I am passionate about bridging clinical knowledge, statistical methods, and AI innovation to advance translational medicine and support evidence-based healthcare decisions.

-Department of Cardiac, Thoracic, Vascular Sciences and Public Health
+@ Unit of Biostatistics, Epidemiology and Public Health, Department of Cardiac, Thoracic, Vascular Sciences and Public Health, University of Padova
-Unit of Biostatistics, Epidemiology and Public Health

 My interests are:
 - Clinical epidemiology